Outlier detection and trimmed estimation for general functional data: Examples

-This data was collected from 44 persons who wrote 250 samples of each digit $ 0,1,\ldots ,9$.
-The dataset is available at the Machine Learning Repository of the University of California at Irvine, \textsf{ http://archive.ics.uci.edu/ml/}, and has been previously analyzed by Izenman (2008, chap.~7).
-For each handwritten digit the trajectory of the pen's tip, $(x(t),y(t))$, was recorded at eight equally spaced time points.
-The data was rescaled and rotated so that $x$ and $y$ range between 0 and 100, and $t$ between 0 and 1.
-Therefore, the sample space is $L^{2}([0,1])\times L^{2}([0,1])$, which we endow with the canonical inner product $\langle (x_{1},y_{1}),(x_{2},y_{2})\rangle =\int_{0}^{1}x_{1}(t)x_{2}(t)dt+\int_{0}^{1}y_{1}(t)y_{2}(t)dt$.
-We will only analyze the data corresponding to the digit \textquotedblleft 5\textquotedblright , of which there were $n=1055$ replications available.
+with $\mathbf{R}(s,t)=E[\{\mathbf{X}(s)-\mathbf{\mu }(s)\}\{\mathbf{X}(t)- \mathbf{\mu }(t)\}^{T}]$.
+In this section we analyze a set of 1055 handwritten samples of the digit \textquotedblleft five\textquotedblright , available at the Machine Learning Repository of the University of California at Irvine, \textsf{http://archive.ics.uci.edu/ml/}.
+The data was rotated and scaled so that $x$ and $y$ range between 0 and 100, and $t$ between 0 and 1.
+Eight sample digits are shown in Figure \ref{fig:digit_samples}.